 I graduated from the University of California at Berkeley with a Bachelor of Arts in Comparative Literature.
 Prior to attending Berkeley, I worked as a writing tutor at my junior college.
 Since graduating and moving to Atlanta, I have worked in Atlanta Public Schools helping younger students with reading and math.
 I greatly enjoy aiding students in becoming strong, confident writers and developing their own voice.
 Writing is a very important part of my life, so when I see students embracing the writing process and feeling comfortable in expressing themselves, it is very rewarding for me.
 I strongly believe in the value of being a lifelong learner, and I have found that tutoring is a rich educational experience for both the tutor and the student.
 I spend my spare time reading, cooking, and listening to music.

-University of California-Berkeley - Bachelors, Comparative Literature
+Undergraduate Degree: University of California-Berkeley - Bachelors, Comparative Literature

 SAT Verbal: 800